What Tourists Don't Understand About Bagan: A Local Guide's Perspective

 You've watched Bagan change over fifteen years.
 What's the biggest shift?

-Ko Aung: The speed.
+The speed.
 Tourists used to come for four, five days.
-Now they come for one night, maybe two.
-They do the balloon, three temples, and leave.
-You can't understand Bagan in one day.
-There are over 2,000 temples.
-They were built over three centuries by different kings with different motivations.
+Now they come for one night, maybe two — the balloon, three temples, and gone.
+But Bagan cannot be understood in a single day.
+There are over 2,000 temples here, built across three centuries by different kings with different motivations.
 Ananda was devotion.
-Dhammayangyi was guilt — the king murdered his father and brother, then built the largest temple in Bagan as penance.
-The brickwork is the finest in Bagan because he executed masons whose bricks allowed a needle between them.
+Dhammayangyi was penance — built by a king as atonement for killing his father and brother, the largest temple in Bagan, its brickwork the finest of all, fitted so tightly that legend says a needle won't slip between the bricks.

-You need to hear these stories.
-You need to sit inside a temple when the light comes through the window at a specific angle and illuminates a Buddha face that was designed exactly for that moment.
-That takes time.
+You need the stories.
+You need to sit inside a temple when the light comes through a window at a specific angle and lands on a Buddha face that was designed for exactly that moment.
+That takes time, and time is the one thing most itineraries refuse to spend.

 What's the most common mistake tourists make?

-Ko Aung: They try to see everything.
-They get on the e-bike and drive from temple to temple, ten minutes each, photo and go.
-They see twenty temples and remember none of them.
+Trying to see everything.
+They climb on the e-bike and race from temple to temple, ten minutes each, photo and go.
+Twenty temples seen, none of them remembered.

 Which temples should someone visit if they only have two days?

-Ko Aung: Ananda for beauty — four standing Buddhas, the best-preserved temple, built in 1105.
-The optical illusion where the Buddha's face changes expression as you walk closer is real.
-I've shown a thousand tourists and every single one stops walking and says "wait."
+Ananda, for beauty — four standing Buddhas, the best-preserved temple in Bagan, built in 1105.
+The optical illusion where the Buddha's face seems to shift expression as you walk closer is real.
+Ko Aung has shown it to a thousand visitors, and every single one stops walking and says "wait."

-Dhammayangyi for history — the largest temple, the murder story, the brickwork.
+Dhammayangyi, for history — the largest temple, that astonishing brickwork, the weight of its story.

-Sulamani for frescoes — less visited, often empty.
-The interior paintings are stunning and the light in the afternoon is beautiful.
+Sulamani, for frescoes — less visited, often empty, the interior paintings stunning and the afternoon light soft and golden.

 And one small temple.
-I won't say which one — every guide has their favorite.
-Mine is off the main road, no sign, no other tourists.
-I sit inside with my clients and we don't talk for ten minutes.
-They always say it was their favorite part of the trip.
+He won't say which — every guide keeps a favorite.
+His sits off the main road, no sign, no other tourists.
+He brings clients inside and they don't speak for ten minutes.
+They always say it was the best part of the trip.

 Let's talk about the balloon.
 Worth it?

-Ko Aung: (pausing) It's beautiful from up there.
-No question.
+Ko Aung pauses before answering.
+It's beautiful from up there, no question.
 But $400 is a lot of money.
 In Myanmar, $400 is two months' salary for a teacher.
-I tell tourists: if you can afford it without thinking, do it.
-If $400 is significant for your budget, spend it on three extra days in Bagan instead.
+So the honest advice runs like this: if you can spend it without flinching, do it.
+If $400 is significant for your budget, put it toward three extra days in Bagan instead.
 The sunrise from the ground — from the viewing mounds near Shwesandaw — is also beautiful.
 Different, but beautiful.

 The balloons are a wonderful experience.
-But Bagan existed for 900 years without them.
+But Bagan stood for 900 years without them.

 The climbing ban on temples — was that the right decision?

-Ko Aung: Yes.
 Absolutely.
 Tourists were climbing Shwesandaw, North Guni, and others — hundreds of people daily on structures from the 12th century.
 The brickwork was crumbling.
-Every footstep was destroying history.
+Every footstep was wearing away history.

-The viewing mounds they built as alternatives work fine.
+The viewing mounds built as alternatives work fine.
 The view is the same.
 The temples are safer.
-Some tourists are angry about it — they saw photos from 2018 and wanted the same shot.
-But those photos were taken while standing on a 900-year-old building.
-We have 2,000 temples.
-We'd like to keep them.
+Some visitors arrive angry about it — they saw photos from 2018 and wanted the same shot.
+But those photos were taken from the top of a 900-year-old building.
+There are 2,000 temples here.
+The goal is to keep them.

 What about the political situation?
 Should tourists come?

-Ko Aung: (long pause) This is difficult.
+Ko Aung takes a long pause.
+This part is difficult.
 Since 2021, Myanmar has been in crisis.
 The military took power.
 There is fighting in some regions.
-Bagan is relatively calm — we're in the central dry zone, far from border areas.
-Tourist infrastructure is working.
+Bagan itself stays relatively calm — it sits in the central dry zone, far from the border areas.
+The tourist infrastructure is working.
 The archaeological zone is safe.

-But should you come?
-I need tourists.
-My family needs tourists.
-The guesthouse owners, the e-bike rental shops, the tea shops — we all need tourists.
-When tourists stopped coming after the coup, people lost everything.
+The people of Bagan need visitors.
+The guesthouse owners, the e-bike rental shops, the tea shops — when tourism stopped after the coup, livelihoods vanished overnight.

-I tell people: check your government's travel advisory.
+So here's the measured answer.
+Check your government's travel advisory.
 If it says don't come, don't come.
 If it says exercise caution, then come — and spend your money at locally owned guesthouses, eat at local restaurants, hire local guides.
-The money matters to us.
+Where the money lands makes all the difference here.

 What food should tourists eat in Bagan?

-Ko Aung: Mohinga.
+Mohinga.
 Myanmar's national dish — rice noodle soup with fish broth, lemongrass, turmeric, and crispy fritters.
-Every tea shop in Nyaung-U serves it for breakfast.
-MMK 1,500-2,500 (~$0.75-1.25).
-Tourists eat pancakes at hotel restaurants and miss the best food in the country.
+Every tea shop in Nyaung-U serves it for breakfast, MMK 1,500–2,500 (~$0.75–1.25).
+Skip the hotel pancakes and you'll find the best food in the country waiting in a plastic bowl.

-Shan noodles — from the Shan State where Inle Lake is.
+Shan noodles — from the Shan State, home to Inle Lake.
 Rice noodles with meat sauce.
 Simple.
 Perfect.
 MMK 2,000 (~$1).

-Tea leaf salad (lahpet thoke) — fermented tea leaves mixed with sesame, peanuts, garlic, and lime.
+Tea leaf salad (lahpet thoke) — fermented tea leaves tossed with sesame, peanuts, garlic, and lime.
 It sounds strange.
 It's addictive.
 Every restaurant has it.

-And Myanmar beer.
-The original one, not the brands owned by the military.
-Ask your guesthouse which brands are ethical.
+And Myanmar beer — the original, not the brands owned by the military.
+Ask your guesthouse which ones are ethical.
 It matters.

 What do tourists get right about Bagan?

-Ko Aung: The awe.
-When they first see the plain — usually from the e-bike on the main road, with temples in every direction to the horizon — the reaction is always the same.
-They stop.
-They stand still.
-Sometimes they don't say anything for a full minute.
+The awe.
+When you first see the plain — usually from the e-bike on the main road, temples scattered in every direction to the horizon — the reaction is always the same.
+You stop.
+You stand still.
+Sometimes you don't say a word for a full minute.

 That's what tourists get right.
 The stopping.